Hey.

 Meet your host: Joe Keohane

-“Become a Master of Talking to Strangers”
+Excerpt: “Become a Master of Talking to Strangers”

 Entrepreneurs must become experts at connecting with anyone—and with a few simple strategies, you can.
 Here's what happened when I tried them myself.